PaulSolt/SuperEasyiPhoneApps/Chapter 2/Lesson 2.0 - App UI by Example/Lesson 2 - App UI By Example.md

 * [App Icons on iPad and iPhone Technical Q&A - apple.com](https://developer.apple.com/library/ios/qa/qa1686/_index.html)
 * [Sketch App - sketchapp.com](https://www.sketchapp.com)
 * [IconKit - Mac App Store](https://itunes.apple.com/us/app/iconkit-icon-resizer-for-app/id507135296?mt=12)

+## 2.7 Lecture - Background Images for the Weather App ##

+You can add a background image for your weather app by adding new images and setting up a UIImageView to match the size of the screen with an aspect fill.

+If you use images, you would need to have a collection of different images to cycle through based on the current weather conditions.
+Apple uses animated backgrounds, while other weather apps use images from Flickr.